learnapollo/learnapollo/content/tutorial-react/react-04.md

 ## Adding information to the pokemon page

 Before we add additional content to our components, let's take a step back.
-Right now, `PokedexPage` defines a `PokemonQuery` that fetches the pokemon needed to render the `PokemonCard` component.
+Right now, `PokemonPage` defines a `PokemonQuery` that fetches the pokemon needed to render the `PokemonCard` component.
 This results in a few disadvantages when we want to make changes later:

-* if the data requirements of the `PokemonCard` component change, we have to go back to the `PokedexPage` and add additional fields to the `PokemonQuery`
+* if the data requirements of the `PokemonCard` component change, we have to go back to the `PokemonPage` and add additional fields to the `PokemonQuery`
 * if we want to include `PokemonCard` in a another component, we will have to duplicate the `PokemonQuery`, resulting in possible errors when we have to change the query later and forget to update all places it's defined

 Therefore it would be great to let the `PokemonCard` component handle the declaration of its own data requirements.
-Then we could refer to this in the `PokedexPage` component to make sure that we  included all required data in the `PokemonQuery`.
+Then we could refer to this in the `PokemonPage` component to make sure that we  included all required data in the `PokemonQuery`.
 This is exactly the way fragments work.

 ### Defining a pokemon fragment in `PokemonCard`